 Not every experience behind camp walls was the same, however.
 Some soldiers fared better in terms of shelter, clothing, rations, and overall treatment by their captors.
 Others suffered from harsh living conditions, severely cramped living quarters, outbreaks of disease, and sadistic treatment from guards and commandants.

 When prisoner exchanges were suspended in 1864, prison camps grew larger and more numerous.
 Overcrowding brutalized camp conditions in many ways.
-Of the more than 150 prisons established during the war, the following seven examples illustrate the challenges facing the roughly 400,000 men who had been imprisoned by war's end.
+Of the more than 150 prisons established during the war, the following eight examples illustrate the challenges facing the roughly 400,000 men who had been imprisoned by war's end.

 Salisbury Prison (North Carolina)